lawgizzy/school-mgt-API/README.md

-# School Management API for course registration in higher institutions.
+# School Management Web API for course registration in higher institutions.
 Developed as a Restful Architecture using core J2EE and MySQL.